-In the 1970s Debashish Bhattacharya reinvented the Hawaian slide guitar as a raga instrument by addings resonating strings and droning strings and developing the lightning-speed three-finger picking technique displayed on recordings such as Raga Ahir Bhairav (1993).
+In the 1970s Debashish Bhattacharya reinvented the Hawaian slide guitar as a raga instrument by addings resonating strings and droning strings and developing the lightning-speed three-finger picking technique displayed on recordings such as Raga Ahir Bhairav (dec 1989 - jun 1993).

 A younger influential sitar player in the "tantrakari ang" (the instrumental style of music) was Nikhil Banerjee (widely considered the century's greatest virtuoso), while "gayaki ang" (the vocal style) was represented by Vilayat Khan and, at the end of the 20th century, Shahid Parvez.

-Instrumental masters (ustad) of other instruments included bansur (bamboo flute) player Hariprasad Chaurasia, particularly the Rag Ahiv Bhairav (1987) and the 69-minute performance of his Rag Lalit (1988), and violinist Lakshminarayana Subramaniam, devoted to jazz-Indian fusion on Garland (1978) and Spanish Wave (1983).
+Instrumental masters (ustad) of other instruments included bansur (bamboo flute) player Hariprasad Chaurasia, particularly the Rag Ahir Bhairav (jun 1987 - ?
+1987) and the 69-minute performance of his Rag Lalit (jun 1988 - ?
+1989), and violinist Lakshminarayana Subramaniam, devoted to jazz-Indian fusion on Garland (apr 1978 - ?
+1982) and Spanish Wave (?
+1983 - ?
+1983).

 Ilaiyaraaja (born Gnanadesikan Rasaiya) experimented a fusion of Bach and raga on How To Name It? (? ? - ?
 1986).

-Vocalist Lakshmi Shankar has often wasted his talent in light, pop efforts, but at least Pancha Nadai Pallavi (1991), which features three fourths of Shakti, is a dramatic and austere work in the classical tradition.
+Vocalist Lakshmi Shankar has often wasted his talent in light, pop efforts, but at least Pancha Nadai Pallavi (jul 1989 - ?
+1990), which features three fourths of Shakti, is a dramatic and austere work in the classical tradition.